 Vast improvements have been made to swimming pool heaters over the past several years, which allow them to be more efficient, cost-effective, and reliable.
-Another reason that contributes to an increase in pool heater sales is the fact that homeowners hate to spend $40,000 to $100,000+ on a swimming pool and only be able to use it for six months out of the year.
+Another reason that contributes to an increase in pool heater sales is the fact that homeowners do not want to spend $60,000 to $100,000+ on a swimming pool and only be able to use it for six months out of the year.

 Cost of a pool heater installed is typically $4,000-$6,000.

 - The $4,000 cost is the approximate cost to replace an existing heater.